fahmidur/seedbox-1/README.md

 How do I access QBitorrent on my remote Seedbox?
 How do I browse the web through the VPN that is running on the Seedbox?

-To make connect to the services running on your seedbox, run `rake connect`.
+To connect to the services running on your seedbox, run `rake connect`.
 This will create an SSH tunnel with forwarded ports for the QBittorrent WebUI and Shadowsocks.

 You should be able to reach the QBittorrent WebUI at http://localhost:9092.